 Analytics API

 For programmatic access, use the Claude Enterprise Analytics API.
-Pull a ranked list of users by tokens used or dollars spent, or look at usage and cost trends over time broken down by product, model, context window, or region.
-Each request is capped at 31 days wide, starting within the last 365 days, and no earlier than Jan 1, 2026.
+Pull a ranked list of users by tokens used or dollars spent, or look at usage and cost trends over time broken down by product, model, RBAC group, context window, region, or service tier (standard vs. fast).
+Grouping the cost report by RBAC group gives per-department spend for chargeback without exporting per-user rows.
+Each request is capped at 31 days wide, starting within the last 365 days, and no earlier than January 1, 2026.

 End user education